 The key to maintaining a high standard of customer service is a detailed customer service process your team can follow.
-In other industries like aviation or medicine, professionals have a checklist or process to follow before they can fly a plane or conduct a medical procedure.
-The same framework applies to managing a high-performing customer service team.
+In other industries like aviation or medicine, professionals have a checklist.
+Or in other words, processes to follow before they can fly a plane or conduct a medical procedure.
+The same framework applies to manage a high-performing customer service team.

-Simply put, a customer service process is a system of rules and procedures that ensure customers are responded to and helped in a timely fashion.
-The number one goal of a good customer service process is the customer’s experience is of utmost importance.
-If your team works in a call center, there must be a system for how fast customer service representatives should answer phone calls, when phone calls should be escalated to a manager, and a script for how to respond to customer requests.
+Simply put, a customer service process is a system of rules and standard operating procedures.
+It ensures customers are responded to and helped in a timely fashion.
+The number one goal of a good customer service process is the customer’s experience.
+If your team works in a call center, there must be a system.
+For example; how fast should customer service reps answer phone calls or when should certain customers escalate to a manager and a script for how to respond to customer requests.

-A common strategy to create a customer service process is using a flowchart since this type of diagram is easily understood by customer service reps.
-Once a flowchart has been created, customer service reps should have a place to document customer meeting notes, customer feedback, and other important information gathered during the customer interaction.
-A standard customer meeting template or meeting notes template should be used whether you are interacting with customers over the phone or in person.
+A common strategy to create a customer service process is using a flowchart.
+This type of diagram is easily understood by customer service reps.
+Once a flowchart has been created, customer service reps should have a place to document.
+For instance; customer meeting notes, customer feedback, and other important information gathered during the customer interaction.
+A standard customer meeting template should be used whether you are interacting with customers over the phone or in person.

-This is a headline for the SOP so that when an employee is browsing the company’s SOP, it is easy to understand what that SOP is about.
-Treat this is text that you might find in an index.
+This is a headline for the SOP.
+Therefore, when an employee is browsing the company’s SOP, it is easy to understand what that SOP is about.

 Since your company is composed of many departments, you should write which department this SOP belongs to.
 A customer service SOP wouldn’t make sense to use in the finance department.